top of page

 Navigating the transition from a provisional visa to PR is a high-stakes process.
 Small errors in your tax records or residency proof can lead to significant delays.

-At Leading Edge Migration Perth, we specialize in the 491 to 191 pathway.
+At Leading Edge Migration Perth, we specialise in the 491 to 191 pathway.
 Our experts—led by Registered Migration Agent Navneet Kaur (MARN 1801703) —perform a comprehensive audit of your documentation to ensure your application is bulletproof from the moment it is submitted.

 Are you nearing your 3rd year on a regional visa?
 Let us help you secure your permanent future in Australia today.
 Let us help you achieve your dream of living together in Australia.
 Contact Leading Edge Migration today.